jaunesarmiento/fries/README.md

 If you check out the examples on your Android device's mobile browser, the text are slightly off-center vertically.

-Now with all that said, head on over to the [tutorial] on how to setup your first Fries app.
+Now with all that said, head on over to the [demo project] to see how to setup your first Fries app.